adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

   end
 end
 ```
-My implementation of `map` takes a lambda with one argument, which multiplies that one argument by three, and the second argument is the collction of items the map function will operate on.
+My implementation of `map` takes a lambda with one argument, which multiplies that one argument by three, and the second argument is the collection of items the map function will operate on.

 This is my implementation for it: